weighted-random/wr/docs/index.rst

 *wr is a weighted random implementation in Python.*

-``wr.get`` can be fed both mappings (such as dictionaries) and sequences of pairs containing what to return and a integer representing their respective weight.
+``wr.choice`` can be fed both mappings (such as dictionaries) and sequences of pairs containing what to return and a integer representing their respective weight.
 It returns a the key of in case of mappings based on the weights defined in the key's corresponding value.

 The key can be anything hashable but the weight must be a integer.

-Optionally you may feed ``wr.get`` with a sequence of pairs.
+Optionally you may feed ``wr.choice`` with a sequence of pairs.

 Structures
 ----------